semantic-flow/sflo/documentation/principle.composability.md

 Before weaving, analyze upward dependencies:
 - Identify references that point outside the intended extraction boundary
 - Determine if the extracted submesh will be semantically complete
-- Consider whether broken references should become absolute URLs
+- Consider whether broken references should become absolute IRIs

 ## Cross-Mesh References